SelecTree: Tree Detail

 Longevity 50 to 150 years.

-Leaves Pinnately Compound Even, Gray Green, No Change, Evergreen.
+Leaves Pinnately Compound Even, Bluish Green or Silver or Gray Green, No Change, Evergreen.

 Flowers Showy.
 Lavender or Pink.
 Flowers in Summer.
 Has perfect flowers (male and female parts in each flower).